shuxin-03/election-blog/content/post/2024-10-13-week-6/index.markdown

 ### What Does the Air War Entail?

-The topics that both parties advertise on, tracked by the [Wesleyan Media Project](https://mediaproject.wesleyan.edu/), offer some insights regarding their values and campaign messaging.
+Data from the [Wesleyan Media Project](https://mediaproject.wesleyan.edu/) offers insights into campaign messaging and values of both parties.
 Over the years, the Democratic Party consistently emphasized social welfare and healthcare issues, with an increasing focus on economic matters during times of financial crises (2008 and 2012).
 The Republican Party consistently highlighted national security, defense, and economic issues like taxes and government spending, adjusting their messaging based on the economic or political environment, such as post-9/11 security concerns in 2004.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-2.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-3.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-4.png" width="672" />

 ### Refining Final Election Prediction

-Due to the unclear relationship between campaign spending and election outcome, I will not include the "air war" as a consideration factor in my final election prediction.
+Because the relationship between campaign spending and election outcomes is unclear, I will not include the “air war” in my final election prediction.

 #### National Polls Prediction

-Instead, I updated my prediction from polling by re-scaling the total percentage to 100% and including polling results up to four weeks before the election.
+Instead, I updated my prediction based on polling data, rescaled to ensure the total percentage sums to 100%.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>